mikeg2/Eventbrite-Category-Browser/src/README.md

 Some CSS3 rules were used for styling, but the pages should still work with most browsers.

 ## Debug vs. Production
-WhiteNoise is used to serve static files on Heroku.
+Static files are served using dj-static.
 Django sends the static files to the `staticfile` directory.
 All CSS files are compressed.

 https://devcenter.heroku.com/articles/django-assets

 [double check compress on upload]

 ## Technology Used
-- Django
+- Django (+ extensions)
 - Requests
 - ConfigObj
 - CacheControl